Your Neurodiversity Coach

 I get it.
 Really.

-I provide neurodiverse coaching sessions five days a week, working both privately and as a delivery partner for public sector organisations including the Department for Work and Pensions' Access to Work scheme and the Ministry of Justice, supporting people on probation.
+I coach five days a week, working both privately and as a delivery partner for public sector organisations including the DWP's Access to Work scheme and the Ministry of Justice.

 Roterdam, consultant